 Gosbecks was scheduled in 1939 as a relatively small area under the name Cheshunt Field Roman Site but was amended and enlarged in 1954.
 In 1988, it was possible to identify and interpret a much more extensive area of archaeological remains and the scheduling was amended, significantly enlarged and renamed Gosbecks Iron Age and Romano-British site.

-The construction of Gryme's Dyke further defined the western side of the oppidum; the linear boundary covering a total distance of c.5km.
+The construction of Gryme's Dyke further defined the western side of the oppidum; the linear boundary covering a total distance of about 5km.
 The southern section of the dyke provides the western boundary of the scheduled area at Gosbecks.
 On the north side of the Maldon Road the dyke ditch has developed into a broad hollow way, still used as a footpath and bridleway, with remnants of the earthwork bank visible along the eastern side.
 The bank is also evident to the south of the Maldon Road along the western edge of Butcher’s Wood and (as a single scarp) continuing southward along the road to Bayliss Mill on the Roman River.
 Trial trenching in 2020 revealed that although not visible on the ground surface, the ditch of Gryme’s Dyke survives as a buried feature following the line immediately west of the visible earthwork bank.

 EXTENT OF SCHEDULING